 This Plugin is activated with the button .
 It analyzes the observability of the selected object (or the screen center, if no object is selected).
-The plugin can show rise, transit, and set times, as well as the best epoch of the year (i.e., largest angular separation from the Sun), the date range when the source is above the horizon at dark night, and the dates of Acronychal and Cosmical rise/set.
+The plugin can show the best epoch of the year (i.e., largest angular separation from the Sun), the date range when the source is above the horizon at dark night, and the dates of Acronychal and Cosmical rise/set.
 Ephemerides of the Solar-System objects and parallax effects are taken into account.